Barnoldswick Railway

 The Barnoldswick Railway was an English railway company, that constructed a short branch line to Barnoldswick from a junction on the Midland Railway line from Skipton to Colne.
 It was opened in 1871, and was worked from the outset by the Midland Railway.
 It was moderately successful in financial terms, and the company was acquired by the Midland Railway in 1899.

 Declining usage led to the line being closed to passengers in 1965 and to goods in 1966.

 Construction and opening

 Barnoldswick was a small cotton weaving community.
-Local industry was hampered by poor transport links, although this was mitigated by the opening of a local part of the Leeds and Liverpool Canal in the last decade of the eighteenth century.
+Local industry was hampered by poor transport links, although this was mitigated by the opening of a local part of the Leeds and Liverpool Canal in the last decade of the 18th century.

 The Midland Railway line from Skipton to Colne opened in 1848, by-passing Barnoldswick, and this emphasised the disadvantage, giving a boost to communities on the line of route.